Program Description

 In 1992, Pavia launched an oral history project interviewing local World War II veterans, which led to the book An American Town Goes to War (1995).
 Throughout his career, he remained deeply involved with veterans, organizing large assemblies in the schools where he taught or served as principal.

-After retiring in 2015, Pavia and his son Matt coauthored An American Town and the Vietnam War (2018), documenting Stamford residents’ experiences through oral histories, narratives and biographies of the 29 local men killed in the war.
+After retiring in 2015, Pavia and his son Matt coauthored An American Town and the Vietnam War (2018), documenting Stamford residents’ experiences through oral histories, narratives, and biographies of the 29 local men killed in the war.
+The Stamford Veterans Park Partnership relies on Tony’s vast historical knowledge in his role as volunteer Historian, where his dedicated research continues to preserve the city's rich history and military legacy.

 Presented in partnership with the Stamford Veterans Park Partnership.